-A recent study by the University of Cincinnati has revealed a potential link between exposure to traffic-related pollution and certain indoor air pollutants with increased wheezing in children around age three.
+A study by the University of Cincinnati revealed a potential link between exposure to traffic-related pollution and certain indoor air pollutants with increased wheezing in children around age three.
 Doctors know that wheezing at such a young age is often a pre-indication of asthma, so this news tentatively suggests a link between breathing in those pollutants at a young age with asthma.
 As more and more children become afflicted with asthma and allergies, the quality of the air that we all breathe is becoming more critical than ever.
 Concerned parents, especially, will find the information from this study quite disturbing.

 Breathing Polluted Air, Indoors and Out

 The University of Cincinnati study is especially interesting because its findings indicate that a combination of indoor and outdoor air pollution could trigger wheezing in very young kids.
 From what was discovered, the indoor air pollution alone – especially endotoxin, which is released by the bacteria that is found in average, everyday household dust – isn’t enough to cause a noticeable increase in the incidence of wheezing.
 Instead, exposure to endotoxin and to the air pollution that is generated by traffic seems to tip more kids over into the high risk category for wheezing and, ultimately, asthma.

 How did researchers come up with the information about a possible link between air pollution, endotoxin and wheezing?
 In the University of Cincinnati study, which was spearheaded by lead author Patrick Ryan, researchers examined data from a long-term study about kids who are considered highly at risk for developing allergies when they are older.
 According to their findings, 36% of children who were exposed to high levels of endotoxin and the pollution from traffic were wheezing by age three.
 At low levels of each, 11% of children were wheezing.
 When exposed only to endotoxin, though, no major effect was noted.